 Chris Hayward of East West Rail Consortium

-Chris Hayward of Ipswich Borough Council, who is the project officer for the East West Rail Link consortium,
+Chris Hayward of Ipswich Borough Council, who was then the project officer for the East West Rail Link consortium,

 gave a presentation about the East West Rail project at the Assembly House on 30th September.

 Public Meeting on Cambridge to St. Ives Railway Line